 - While Racery events celebrate intentional exercise, many wearables track all steps.
 This creates an uneven playing field, giving people wearing gadgets a 20-50% advantage because of incidental steps.

 - Wearables create a false sense of objectivity, when in fact, the reports of two devices, say a Fitbit and an iWatch, may vary by up to 20% for the same workout.
+(One researcher found that GPS-based devices underestimated distance by more than 50% on a curvy, wooded route.)

 - Research shows that actively logging physical activity creates habit reinforcement and positive psychological benefits that are not triggered by passive logging.